SHxKenzuto/PhoneWave/README.md

 # PhoneWave - A music bot for Discord
 A small Discord music bot.
-To have it to work you need to install Ffmpeg, Python3 and the following python libraries: discord.py[voice], pafy, youtube-dl, asyncio, re, urllib and their dependencies.
+To have it to work you need to install Ffmpeg, Python3 and the following python libraries: discord.py[voice], pafy, youtube-dl, asyncio and their dependencies.